-Black Perspectives is the leading online platform for public scholarship on global black thought, history, and culture.
+Black Perspectives is the award-winning blog of the African American Intellectual History Society (AAIHS).
 As engaged scholars, we are deeply committed to producing and disseminating cutting-edge research that is accessible to the public and is oriented towards advancing the lives of people of African descent and humanity.
-Formerly referred to as the African American Intellectual History Society (AAIHS) Blog, Black Perspectives serves as the medium to advance these critical goals.
+We serve as a medium to advance these critical goals.